mernst/smt-solving-exercise/ASSIGNMENT.md

 each non-equivalent mutant, a test case that detects it.
 The test case should be the output of the `(get-model)` instruction in your `smt2` code.

-2. Which of the four mutants in `set1/` are equivalent?
+2. Which of the mutants in `set1/` are equivalent?
 Provide, for each non-equivalent mutant, a test case that detects it.

 3. In your own words, briefly explain how scopes work in Z3 and when they are useful.